 “We’re gonna find us an address, and then I’m going to show someone what a true trickster is capable of!
 Ha-ha-ha-ha!”

 In the early evening, James Jesse heard a buzzing of his doorbell at a small apartment he’d been renting.
 “That’s odd,” he said to himself.
-Crossing the room, the blonde man dressed in jeans and a T-shirt checked the peephole.
+Crossing the room, the blond man dressed in jeans and a T-shirt checked the peephole.
 He saw a black man standing there.
 He unchained the lock and opened the door.
 “Yes?”

 “Is this 119 Cany Street?” the man said.
 In his hand was a square box from which rose a wonderful aroma.

 “Nope,” James said.
 “It’s 117 Cary Street.”

 “Your last name’s Wyatt, right?
 Said so on the box down front.”

 “Yeah,” James said with a curious eye.
 “Earl P. Wyatt, to be exact.”